Complaints options independent of the Ministry

 If you have concerns about a health or disability service and we have not resolved your issue to your satisfaction, you may make a complaint to the Health & Disability Commissioner Te Toihau Hauora, Hauātanga.

-If your child is having issues at school – from being stood down or bullied to issues with a teacher or difficulty accessing learning support, you can contact your local Ministry office.
-If after working with us you are still concerned, you can visit the Children’s Commissioner’s website to understand your Education Rights.
+If your child is having issues at school ( for example, from being stood down, bullied, having issues with a teacher or difficulty accessing learning support) you should contact your local Ministry office.

 Details on how to report emergencies and non-emergencies can be found on the NZ Police website.